Close

 Self-funded-insurance-provides-numerous-cost-savings-advantages-to-small-to-midsize-businesses_Roundstone Insurance

-Our approach to self-funded health insurance is often compared to a level-funded solution, another funding strategy that attempts to bridge fully insured and self-funding.
-The employer funds to max with one monthly premium payment like a fully insured plan, and gets back some of the savings their group generates at the end of the year like a self-funded plan.
-Proponents of level-funded plans call this the “best of both worlds”, giving employers limited control and allowing them to share in the savings.
+Our innovative approach to self-funded health insurance is often compared to a level-funded solution, a funding strategy that attempts to bridge fully insured and self-funding.
+The employer funds to maximum with one monthly premium payment like a fully insured plan, and gets back some of the savings their group generates at the end of the year, again, like a self-funded plan.

 To that, we say, “Why not gain total control over healthcare spend and retain all of the savings?”

 Because that’s exactly what you get with a self-funded insurance plan based on the captive model.
+If you’re going to eat cake, eat the whole cake and enjoy it.

-Our sales team has broken down some common misconceptions and weaknesses of a level-funded plan.
-If you’re considering a level-funded plan, do your homework to make sure it’s in your favor and will actually save you money.
-The truth is you might gain better advantages with a self-funded insurance plan based on a captive.
-It not only provides critical data, but gives you the tools to implement cost containment strategies to further lower costs and improve the savings gained through self-insurance.
+The truth is, you might gain better advantages with a self-funded insurance plan based on a group stop-loss captive.
+Self-insured plans not only provide critical data, but give you the tools to implement cost containment strategies to further lower costs and improve the savings you gain through self-insurance.

-Does the plan offer 100% of RX rebates back in your pocket, or are they keeping them for themselves?
-Most level-funded plans don’t give you 100% of your RX rebate savings.
+Does the plan offer 100% of Rx rebates back in your pocket, or are they keeping them for themselves?
+Most level-funded plans don’t give you 100% of your Rx rebate savings.
 Pharmacy costs are approaching 30% of a company’s healthcare spend.
 Those savings add up!

-2. Plan Design Flexibility
+2. Lack of Plan Design Flexibility

 Self-funded insurance plans are completely customizable.
 You can design the plan to best suit the needs of your employees, driving down costs while simultaneously improving care quality.